AlanFord/balancingBot/README.md

 Motor control is not done in either of the normal Arduino functions setup() or loop().
 Instead, motor control is performed in an interrupt handler.
 The Arduino has built-in timers that can cause the microcontroller to perform operations on a repeating fixed interval.
 One of the ways this can be done is to associate a special program (i.e. a function) with the timer.
 Such a program/function is referred to as an interrupt handler.
 The robot uses Timer 2 to perform motor control on an interval of every 20 microseconds.
 The motor control is performed by a function called ISR(TIMER2_COMPA_vect).
 Timer 2 is initialized in the standard Arduino setup() function.

 Moving the stepper motor by one step (or by a ¼ step in this configuration) a pulse is generated on the appropriate input pins for the stepper controllers.
 This is done by pulsing Arduino Pro Mini pin D2 for the right motor and pin D4 for the left motor.
 Some caution is needed when controlling the direction of the stepper motors.
 The stepper motors and drivers are configured symmetrically with respect to the Arduino Pro Mini.
-However, the left motor is rotated 180 when mounted on the robot.
+However, the left motor is rotated 180 degrees when mounted on the robot.
 Thus, the right motor will go forward when Arduino pin D3 is high and reverse when pin D3 is low.
 The left motor is reversed, going forward when Arduino pin D5 is low and reversing when pin D5 is high.

 Manipulating the Arduino Port D pins for motor stepping and direction is made a little easier by the constants defined in the Arduino program: